 Unity is completely free, (although some aspects, as you’ll see, aren’t included free), and I’m surprised it’s free for the quality you can make with it.
 Of course, you can spring a lot of cash for the Unity Pro version, which will run upwards of $1500 for a one-time purchase of the program, or you can use the Pro version month to month for a subscription of $75 a month.

-If you’re on a strict budget, and your project is small enough, you could realistically get away with a reduced price through the monthly subscriptions.
-Or you could also take your chances with the free version, which is great quality in its own right.
+If you’re on a strict budget, and your project is small enough, you could really get away with a reduced price through the monthly subscriptions.
+Or you could also take your chances with the free version, which is a great quality in its own right.

 I noticed many users online recommend the free version to first-time developers, and I believe that’s the smart move in this case.
 The important thing is that you have many options and you’re not backed into a corner to choose a version.
 Another positive thing for those on a tighter budget, you don’t owe royalties to Unity at all.